|U.S. General John Pope|

 March 14, 1887 – Bookseller and publisher Sylvia Beach was born in Baltimore, Md.
 She opened a bookstore and lending library on the Left Bank of Paris called Shakespeare and Company, which stocked English-language books.
 Shakespeare and Company became known as “the unofficial living room” of expatriate artists living in Paris, writers like Gertrude Stein, Ernest Hemingway, F. Scott Fitzgerald, and James Joyce.

-May 14, 1888 – The Birmingham News newspaper was established.
+March 14, 1888 – The Birmingham News newspaper was established in Birmingham, Ala.

 March 14, 1919 – Humorist Max Shulman was born in St. Paul, Minn.